Hendrikus Colijn: Prime Minister

-From 1933 to 1939, he served four more times as prime minister.
-During the 1930ss, his government faced the effects of the Great Depression, which took a heavy toll on the Netherlands.
+From 1933 to 1939, Colijn served four more times as prime minister.
+During the 1930s, his government faced the effects of the Great Depression, which took a heavy toll on the Netherlands.
 Colijn's government responded to the economic crisis with a strict protectionist policy, which continued to weaken the Dutch economy.
 Colijn's decision to adhere to the gold standard until 1936, long after most of the trading partners of the Netherlands had dropped it, was very unpopular with those in favour of government fiat money.

-In 1939, his last cabinet, with Protestant and liberal ministers but without Catholic ministers, lasted only three days before a government crisis.
+In 1939, Colijn's last cabinet, with Protestant and liberal ministers but without Catholic ministers, lasted only three days before a government crisis.
 He resigned as prime minister on 10 August, only three weeks before the outbreak of World War II.

 World War II and death

-After the Dutch defeat in the Battle of the Netherlands in 1940, he published an essay entitled "On the Border of Two Worlds" (Op de Grens van Twee Werelden) in which he called for accepting German leadership in Europe immediately after the Royal House had fled to England and left him behind.
+After the Dutch defeat in the Battle of the Netherlands in 1940, Colijn published an essay entitled "On the Border of Two Worlds" (Op de Grens van Twee Werelden) in which he called for accepting German leadership in Europe immediately after the Royal House had fled to England and left him behind.
 His view was influenced by the tremendous show of force that the German blitzkrieg had shown and the relative weakness of the Allied forces.
 Soon thereafter, he tried to organize political resistance but was arrested in June 1941 and taken to Berlin for interrogation.
 The Germans tried to have him confess that he had conspired with the British to invade the Netherlands to serve as an excuse for the German invasion.

 Late in the war, according to a grandson, after the tide had turned against the Germans, Heinrich Himmler wanted to keep Colijn available as a possible intermediary with the British, as he had done earlier for Wilhelm II.
 The very fact that the Gestapo allowed the visit suggests that Himmler was already making contingency plans in case of a German loss.
 In March 1943, Colijn was put under house arrest in a remote mountain hotel in Ilmenau, where he died on 18 September 1944.